DavisPL-Teaching/119/README.md

 By the end of the course, students will be able to:

-- Use Python and other scripting tools to manage and manipulate data on a single machine.
+- Use Python and other scripting tools to manage data processing jobs on a single machine, and understand their components, techniques, tools, and performance metrics.

-- Understand the components, techinques, tools, and performance metrics of setting up data processing jobs in Python.
+- Understand how software engineering tools and configuration are integrated into a data project, via tools like Git and the shell and other orchestration.

 - Understand the concepts of parallelism, types of parallelism, and parallelization mechanisms, via tools like MapReduce, Hadoop and Spark.

-- Understand how software engineering tools and configuration are integrated into a data project, via tools like Git and the shell and other orchestration.

 - Understand the concepts of distributed computing and distributed data processing, including distributed consistency requirements, and how it manifests in real-world applications.